 “A form of advanced analytics which examines data or content to answer the question “What is going to happen?” or more precisely, “What is likely to happen?”, and is characterized by techniques such as regression analysis, forecasting, multivariate statistics, pattern matching, predictive modeling, and forecasting.”

-1. The Benefits of predictive analytics
+1. The benefits of predictive analytics in local government

 The benefits of predictive analytics are widely recognised in the private sector.
 However, practical implementation in the public sector is more difficult with complex stakeholder groups and public perception playing a large role in adoption.
 Clarity on the benefits is central to gaining broader buy-in.